Beginning March 18, the RWC will offer online-only assistance for the remainder of the Winter 2020 Semester.

 Students from all majors are encouraged to apply for work in the Research & Writing Center.
-The Research & Writing Center is a friendly learning community, and working as a consultant enhances writing, interpersonal communication, learning, and leadership skills, furthering the pursuit of personal and professional goals.
-Writing consultants receive internationally-recognized CRLA tutor certification and gain additional experience through project-based learning in areas such as technical writing, teaching, editing, social media management, and research.
+The Research & Writing Center is a friendly learning community.
+Working as a consultant enhances writing, interpersonal communication, learning, and leadership skills.
+Writing consultants receive internationally-recognized CRLA tutor certification and gain additional experience through project-based learning in areas such as professional writing, teaching, research, and mentoring.

 Become a Writing Consultant

 Writing consultants collaborate with writers from across campus, striving to help them improve their writing and build confidence as writers.
 Strong applicants demonstrate excellent communication skills (written and oral), strong interpersonal and academic skills, maturity and professionalism in workplace settings, an ability to help others learn and develop as writers, a commitment to ongoing learning and professional development, and substantial college-level writing experience.

 To be considered, applicants must

 - commit to work for at least two semesters